HewlettPackard/oneview-puppet/TESTING.md

 - Each resource must have at least one example file in the [examples](examples) folder.
 Inside those example files, at least one example on the usage of each `ensurable` property for a resource is **required**, with more examples being recommended for complex `ensure` states.

-- All the custom provider and type methods are **required** to have unit tests hitting each of its lines of code, achieving 100% line and path coverage for this module.
+- All the custom provider and type methods are **required** to have unit tests hitting each of its lines of code, achieving 100% line coverage for this module.

 ### Examples
 Examples on the usage of each `ensure` method available for a specific `resource` are a **requirement** for this module.